Keeping a pet as a tenant

-You must obtain our permission in writing before you keep any pet in your property.
-We will always give our permission when a resident needs an assistance, guide or hearing dog.
+You must get our permission in writing before you keep any pet in your home.
+We'll always give our permission when a resident needs an assistance, guide or hearing dog.

-You must apply for a pet in writing.
-You can do so by completing our pet application form.
-Please return the application form to your neighbourhood officer at your local office or your nearest main office below:
+You must apply for a pet in writing which you can do so by completing our pet application form.
+Please return the form to your Neighbourhood Officer at your local office or your nearest main office below:

 Wembley office: The Hive, 22 Wembley Park Boulevard, Wembley, HA9 0HP

 Hertford office: 36 Ware Road, Hertford, SG13 7HH

 You can also email your completed form to your Neighbourhood Officer at firstname.lastname@example.org.

 Keeping a pet as a leaseholder or shared owner